How To Install Python Packages

 Do not forget to restart the kernels in Jupyter or Spyder before you start using ‘scikit-learn’ package in your code.
 Otherwise, you would face an error while importing the ‘scikit-learn’ package.

-This happens because when you open the Jupyter or Spyder to code they create a Python environment based on the package versions existing at that point of time.
+This happens because when you open the Jupyter or Spyder to code they create a Python environment based on the package versions existing at that point in time.
 So, whenever you install or upgrade a new package you need to restart the kernel too.

-In summary, we've seen how to install Python packages and also addressed some of the most frequently asked queries about Python here in this tutorial on how to install Python packages.
+We've seen how to install Python packages and also addressed some of the most frequently asked queries about Python here in this tutorial on how to install Python packages.
 Hope this helps in creating a smooth journey as you explore Python!